If you have injured your shoulder in an accident that wasn’t your fault, you may be able to make a claim for personal

 If you’ve injured your shoulder in an accident which wasn’t your fault, you should contact a specialist legal team with experience in this area.

 If they can prove your injury was the legal responsibility or fault of another party they can make a personal injury compensation claim on your behalf.

 The compensation you may be able to receive includes the pain and suffering as a result of the injury itself, as well as the financial losses which have been caused as a direct result of your injury.
 These may include lost income, medical expenses, travel expenses etc.

 The following is a guide to injury compensation levels for shoulder injuries:

-First Personal Injury has built up a reputation across the United Kingdom for their approach in personal injury claims.
+First Personal Injury has built up a reputation across England and Wales for their approach in personal injury claims.
 Working with members of the public who have had personal injuries, First Personal Injury exceeds customer expectations.